MiladMesbahi/Machine-Perception/README.md

 Inverse Warping for Logo Projection: By warping the points from each video frame to the logo space, inverse warping ensured that every pixel in the frame was correctly mapped to a pixel in the logo, preserving a seamless overlay without "holes."
 Automated Projection: Automated the process for each frame in the sequence, creating a continuous, perspective-accurate projection across the video.

-Run the project by executing project_logo.py to view the logo projected onto the football goal throughout the video.

 **Project 2: Augmented Reality with AprilTags**

 _Overview_: